 ◊ Events that might create a bazaar atmosphere in the Church.

-any worship service or Church-wide even events either on or off of Church grounds that could
+after any worship service or Church-wide even events either on or off of Church grounds

 ◊ Events that would in any way reflect negatively on the Church, including excessive noise,